Dipsingh/dipsingh.github.io/_posts/2021-1-17-Five-Number-Summary.md

 Graphml version
 ![Cogent Topology](/images/post6/cogent.png "Cogent")

 You may have already noticed that in the graph, each city is represented as a Node.
-Further, any city can have many routers, making the topology a lot bigger and more attractive.
+In reality, any city will have many routers, which will make the topology a lot bigger and more attractive.
 For our purposes, the current topology abstraction provides the right balance where it's not huge to overwhelm the reader but big enough to keep things interesting.

 ## Five Number Summary